Wholesale: Products & Services

 Description

-• This process should take no more than two business days.
-If the Collocation Manager does not contact the original sender of the request within two business days of the request being sent, the sender should contact the Collocation Manager nancy.pritchett@centurylink.com for information regarding the request.
+• The approval request process should take no more than three business days.
+Customers are notified of status changes via email.
+If the original sender of the request has not been contacted within three business days of the request being submitted, they should contact their Collocation Manager for information regarding the request.

-1. The ACC will immediately process the request, create an ID / access card, and either mail the badge to the customer (if a JPEG photo has been provided) or wait for the customer to call and schedule an appointment for a photo session.
+• The ACC will process the request, create an ID / access card, and mail the badge to the customer.
+Actual delivery times may vary.

-3. Any questions and / or concerns regarding other Collocation access issues should be directed to Nancy.Pritchett@centurylink.com or, in her absence, access@centurylink.com
+• Any questions and / or concerns regarding other Collocation access issues should be directed to their Collocation Manager or, in their absence, acc.staff.group@lumen.com.

-4. If you are unable to get access to a facility, and it is an emergency, call WEC at 1-800-201-7033.
-Calls will be referred to the CACC technician on call.
+• If you are unable to get access to a facility, and it is an emergency, call Work Environment Center (WEC) at 1-800-201-7033.
+Calls will be referred to the PSOC.

 All collocation personnel and their contractors must:

-• Wear a CenturyLink photo identification card above the waist and visible at all times while on the grounds or in buildings.
+• Wear a Lumen photo identification card above the waist and visible at all times while on the grounds or in buildings.

-• Have only one CenturyLink photo identification card in their possession.
+• Have only one Lumen photo identification card in their possession.

 • Access only authorized corridors, stairways and elevators that provide the shortest, most direct access to their space and restrooms.